-22.14 Changes in Household Composition
+21.10 Changes in Household Composition

 All low income households must initially qualify and have their income verified.
-Changes in household composition that occur at any time after the initial tenant income certification has been completed are to be documented on the most recently completed KTIC, the same as in the initial 15 years (see Section 6.3).
+Changes in household composition that occur at any time after the initial tenant income certification has been completed are to be documented on the most recently completed KTIC, the same as in the initial 15 years.
 The "totem pole" rule will no longer apply.
 If all original household members are eventually replaced, the owner shall continue to document the self-certified income of all replacement household members at each recertification.